fsoaresantos/Yoga-pose-Image-Classification-Project/README.md

 The transfrmed dataset, used to finetune the model in this project, is composed of 3-channel RGB mode images only, and can be downloaded from kaggle: [franciscadossantos/rgb-only-yoga-pose-dataset](https://www.kaggle.com/datasets/franciscadossantos/rgb-only-yoga-pose-dataset).

-To know more about the convertion methods used to transform the images mode to 3-channel RGB mode see the notebook [convert_image_mode2rgb.ipynb](./convert_image_mode2rgb.ipynb).
+To know more about the conversion methods used to transform the images mode to 3-channel RGB mode see the notebook [convert_image_mode2rgb.ipynb](./convert_image_mode2rgb.ipynb).

 ### 2) Model definition and Hyperparameter tuning notebook: `hyperparameter_tuning.ipynb`